 ‘More than a Pub’ programme at The Abingdon Arms, Beckley

 BACBS organise events at The Abingdon Arms as part of their More than a Pub programme.
-Regular activities take place both ‘physically’ in The Abingdon Arms and other locations and, in some cases virtually on Zoom.
+Regular activities take place both ‘physically’ in The Abingdon Arms and at other locations.
 These events are listed below.
-There is no need to book for any of the events listed.

 More than a Pub Talks

 Talks are from local experts on a wide range of topics.
-They are held in the pub at 6.30pm on the last Sunday of every month, apart from August.
+They are held in the pub at 6.30 pm on the last Sunday of every month, apart from August and December.
 See below for more information.
 Recordings of some of the older talks and accompanying presentation slides are available on request from info@bacbs.org.

 More than a Pub Walks

-These gentle, approximately two-hour, walks.
-They start at 2pm from outside the pub and run on the third Sunday of every mont except August.
+These gentle, approximately two-hour, walks usually start at 2pm from outside the pub and take place on the third Sunday of themonth except August and during winter.
 Dogs on leads welcome.
 As well as the regular led walks below, some local walk routes are described here.

 Pub Quiz

-The popular pub quiz is on the first Wednesday of every month at 7.30 pm, every month except August.
+The popular, free pub quiz is on the first Wednesday of every month at 7.30 pm, every month except August.
 All welcome!
-Come as part of a team or you can join a team on the night.
+Come as part of a team of up to six or you can join a team on the night.
+A round of drinks for the winning team has been kindly donated by The Abingdon Arms.

 Upcoming public events